nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-10-30-daily_bugle.md

 ### [ What is Jonah's cracked password? ]

 Let's check if there are any publicly available exploits for Joomla Version 3.7.0.
-We can use `searchsploit` to do so.
+We can use `searchsploit` to do so:

 ```
 searchsploit joomla 3.7.0